 One anesthesiologist immediately available.
 (See Standard IV.A.)

-All nursing staff members involved in trauma patient care shall satisfy all initial and recurring training requirements in the time frames provided in Standard VIII.

 Post-Anesthesia Recovery (PAR)

 The trauma center shall have a PAR area (the surgical intensive care unit is acceptable) adequately staffed with registered nurses and other essential personnel 24 hours a day.